scikit-hep/iminuit/doc/faq.rst

 Is it possible to stop iminuit by setting a tolerance for changes in the minimized function or the parameters?
 --------------------------------------------------------------------------------------------------------------------

-No. MINUIT2 only uses the `Estimated Distance to Minimum`_ (EDM) stopping criterion, in which MINUIT2 compares its current local parabolic estimate of the minimized function with reality.
-It stops if the vertical distance of the estimate is small.
+No. MINUIT only uses the `Estimated Distance to Minimum`_ (EDM) stopping criterion.
+It stops, if the difference between the actual function value at the estimated minimum location and the estimated function value at that location, based on MINUIT's internal parabolic approximation of the function, is small.
+This criterion depends strongly on the numerically computed first and second derivatives.
+Therefore, problems with MINUIT's convergence are often related to numerical issues when the first and second derivatives are computed.

 More information about the EDM criterion can be found in the `MINUIT paper`_.

-I am not sure if minimization or error estimation is reliable.
+I am not sure if minimisation or error estimation is reliable.
 What can I do?
 -----------------------------------------------------------------------------

 Plot the likelihood profile around the minimum as explained in the basic tutorial.
 Check that the parameter estimate is at the bottom.
 If the minimum is not parabolic, you may want to use MINOS to estimate the uncertainty interval instead of HESSE.